Table-top interferometry on extreme time and wavelength scales: Introduction

 In this contribution we demonstrate FT spectroscopy in the XUV spectral range by employing a recently developed Michelson-type all-reflective split-and-delay autocorrelator design \cite{Gebert2014}.
 The instrument is based on two interleaved lamellar mirrors, which generate two replicas of XUV pulses propagating collinearly.
-It enables quasi amplitude division and resolves interferometric autocorrelation signals with maximum contrast.
+It enables quasi amplitude division, resolves interferometric autocorrelation signals and can be applied in modern Ramsey-like experimental schemes \cite{Eramo2011}.
+It implies that the device can be used to acquire phase information in some cases, for instance, if implemented in nonlinear detection schemes that go beyond measuring field-autocorrelation traces in spectroscopic applications.
+Of course, the latter are better off at continuous or pseudo-continuous sources like synchrotrons \cite{Oliveira2011}.
+The common-path laser interferometer allows for tight focusing of phase-coherent pulse replicas while keeping the fringe contrast at maximum in the focal volume.
+This unique capability is essential for nonlinear coherent spectroscopic applications and ultrashort pulse metrology.

-\section{Experimental setup}
+\section{Experimental Setup}